-- Food safe means that food grade material is also fit for purpose for its intended use and will not create a food-safety hazard.
+- Food safe means that a food grade material meets the requirements determined by the intended use and will not create a food-safety hazard.

 - Food contact surfaces include any surface that may come into direct contact with food.
 These surfaces must be made of nontoxic materials and designed to withstand the environment of their intended use, including exposure to cleaning compounds, sanitizing agents, and cleaning procedures.

 Food grading and food safety concern a specific way to ingest parts, called migration.
 Particles as small as a few nanometers and up to several hundred nanometers may get transferred each time various materials encounter with each other, for example from components of the 3D printer to the 3D printed object, and from the object to the food.

 Because migration levels are very low on occasional contact, food grading typically concerns items that are in prolonged contact with food such as containers, straws, utensils, plates, and food molds.
 Different testing institutions will adhere to different government-imposed risk tolerances and approved substances, which for the US is described by the FDA CFR 21 and for the EU in guidelines 10/2011.

 Look for these labels indicating FDA and EU approval.
 Beware that a material being ‘compliant with’ doesn’t mean that it is explicitly approved by the institutions, so always check the technical datasheets for a certificate.